The San Diego Zoo Presents: The Animals!

-The San Diego Zoo Presents: The Animals (Also known as "The Animals") is an educational game developed by Software Toolworks and Arnowitz Studios and published by Software Toolworks in 1992 for Windows.
-Arnowitz Studios developed the multimedia assets and Software Toolworks did the software development.
+The San Diego Zoo Presents: The Animals (also known as "The Animals") is an educational game developed by the Software Toolworks and Arnowitz Studios and published by The Software Toolworks in 1992 for Windows.
+Arnowitz Studios developed the multimedia assets and The Software Toolworks did the software development.
 A release for 3DO was planned for release in November 1993 but was ultimately launched in 1994.
 The game was then ported to Sega CD in 1994.

 Gameplay

 The game is divided into 5 different sections focusing on baby animals, animal facts, animal habitats, information on the San Diego Zoo itself and all about saving endangered animals from extinction.
 The content consists of several video clips, audio, photos and articles.

 Reception

 Critical reception

 The School Library Journal praised the game for its variety and rich content in animals, ecosystems and preservation.
 The game was reviewed in the Oppenheim Toy Portfolio Guide Book where it was described as "a gorgeous program, a multimedia must-have.
 Comparable to a beautiful coffeetable book about animals and zoo life, but better!"
 Computer & Video Games gave the Sega CD version a bad review with a low score of 21% for its bad quality footage and lack of animal media.